Extreme endurance events since 2013 and you can compete in the biggest race to date in 2023!

 No prior ocean rowing or rowing experience required.
 Participants can sign up individually, as a full crew of 5, or anywhere in between.

 People are surprised when they learn that the majority of participants who take part in the Mediterranean races had no rowing experience before deciding to row an ocean.
 The boats are far more stable and technique is less important than for crew boats which are much thinner.
 Anyone can jump in and row an ocean rowing boat, but naturally, those with better technique or who are stronger will make the boat go faster.
 Nonetheless, rowing for days on end takes determination and the ability to look after yourself during your time on the water.

-In addition, participants will be invited to:
+Participants will be invited to:

 Funds raised by participants support NOMAN's programmes to eliminate 5% of cancers.